sriravi25/Instance_deletion/README.md

 # Instance_deletion

-In this file, we are finding the code for the instance termination.
+In this file, we are finding the code for the instance termination/stopping.

 # Explanation